Robotics Evolves Into the Distribution Center | Robotics

 Matt Wicks

-Today’s logistics robotics market is evolving quickly, with more advanced technologies driving more capable solutions.
+Today’s logistics market is evolving quickly, with more advanced technologies driving more capable solutions.
 While we don’t quite have Westworld Hosts or robot maids from The Jetsons, the confluence of advanced technology such as data science and application expertise is providing smart new robotic solutions to longstanding challenges.

-Altogether, the full spectrum of robotics technology offers tremendous potential for the (DC).
+Altogether, the full spectrum of robotics technology offers tremendous potential for the distribution (DC).
 Breaking through to automate previously manual tasks comes not from a single innovation, but by advances in vision, onboard intelligence, gripping and allied components all coming together in a tightly integrated package.

 Get smart